-Magpi structured SMS systems use the same form designer as any other Magpi form, but the interface for the respondent is very different.
-An SMS text notification is sent to a respondent as a single text message, and their response is sent as a single text message back.
-That response will contain the respondent's answers to ALL the questions in the form.
-Since all that information has to fit into a single 160 character text message, we can see that structured SMS will be most useful for small amounts of information (i.e., forms with few questions).
+Magpi structured SMS systems use the same form designer as any other Magpi form, but the interface for the respondent may have some differences.
+The SMS survey is sent to the respondent as a single text message, and their response is also sent as a single text message, containtaining the respondent's answers to ALL questions in the form.
+And because all that information has to fit into a single 160 character text message, you need to put the form size, or question formats into consideration.

 Important points to remember for structured SMS form design